journocoders/journocoders.github.io/Readme.md

 # journocoders.com

-This are the source files for [Journocoders.com](http://journocoders.com), a simple website for archiving our past events.
+These are the source files for [Journocoders.com](http://journocoders.com), a simple website for archiving our past events.

 ## Adding past events